equinor/appsec-threatmodeling-101-workshop/slides/content/tm-the-sdlc.md

 # Threat modeling the SDLC</br>∞

-SDLC = Software Development Life Cycle<!-- .element: style="font-size:0.8em"-->
+SDLC = Software/System Development Life Cycle<!-- .element: style="font-size:0.8em"-->

 ---

 # Threat modeling effort

-- Most effort is going into security for the systems that</br> we have deployed, the applications in production
+- Most security effort is going into security for the systems that</br> we have deployed, the applications in production
-- What about the various components/parts of our SDLC? </br>Supply chain attacks are in the wind - there are many more attack vectors.
+- What about the various components/parts of our SDLC?
+- Supply chain attacks are in the wind
+- The SDLC contains many attack vectors

 ---